UK PM Johnson resists national lockdown but rules nothing out | Health

 UK PM Johnson resists national lockdown but rules nothing out

-Johnson said he would stick to this localized approach, responding to opposition leader Keir Starmer's demand for a temporary national lockdown.
-"The whole point is to seize this moment now to avoid the misery of another national lockdown," Johnson told parliament on Wednesday.
+Johnson said he would stick to this localised approach, responding to opposition leader Keir Starmer's demand for a temporary national lockdown.
+"The whole point is to seize this moment now to avoid the misery of another national lockdown," Johnson told parliament.

 - READ MORE ON: